unitycontainer/documentation/tutorials/Annotation/method.md

 }
 ```

-In example above method `ProtectedMethod(...)` will not be called.
+In the example above method `ProtectedMethod(...)` will not be called.

-If [Unity Diagnostic](xref:Tutorial.Unity.Diagnostic) is enabled, the container will throw an exception when it encounters such an annotation.
+If [Unity Diagnostic](xref:Tutorial.Unity.Diagnostic) is enabled, the container will throw an exception when it encounters this condition.

 For more information see  [Unity Diagnostic](xref:Tutorial.Unity.Diagnostic).